 DAY THREE: Flytographer with Marta

 It’s no secret that we absolutely love Flytographer!
 We honestly do believe that Flytographer is a must for your next trip so we make sure to book a session with them for each of our Spring Break Family Trips.

-You can read more about their service and how it works here: Flytographer review.
+You can read more about their service and snag a $50 credit here: Flytographer review.

 This year we booked with Marta Buso in Venice and we loved it even more than our session with Olga in Paris the previous year!
 Mind you, it had been sunny and relatively warm the previous two days we were in Venice.
 But in a funny turn of events, a huge storm swept through the morning of our shoot.

 Not only was it cold but it was dreary and wet.
 Our clothes got soaked on the walk over, the kiddos were freezing, and my poor wig looked like a wet cat.
 We were determined to do the shoot but were convinced the resulting pictures wouldn’t be that great.